 Islands often have a touch of mystery about them and Italy’s beautiful Sardinia is no exception.
 With its gorgeous white beaches, exclusive resorts and Mediterranean climate, Sardinia is a must for healthy living and cuisine.
 Whether you would like to visit Sardinia’s unexplored most beautiful areas that are tranquil spots far from the famous Costa Smeralda or the cities of Sassari or Cagliari-the island offers something for everyone.

 Cooking and culture reign in an authentic cooking tour that takes you on an unforgettable journey to the village of Riola Sardo near Oristano and a beautifully restored historic residence that will be your home away from home.
-Here you will be cared for by your extraordinary hosts, our family and Chef Risi.
+Here you will be cared for by your extraordinary hosts, our family and our Chef.
 During your stay we welcome you to our kitchen where you will discover the secrets of local Sardinian cuisine.
 Learn how to make velvety homemade pasta and delicious sauces, vegetable antipasti and local fish and meats.
 And if vegetarian is your menu choice or gluten free, we accommodate any and all food allergies.

 Imagine the fun of cooking up a delicious fish soup directly on the beach with seasonal local produce along with the island’s local wine.
 When you are not touring, we visit local archeological sites and ancient Nuraghic settlements.
 You will also enjoy an excursion to the quaint town of Bosa, or sail in the marine park of the Sinis peninsula or onto the island of Maldiventre where you will learn more about wonderful modern Sardinian wines.
 Excellent hands-on cooking classes, fine Sardinian wines and local liqueurs to conclude.